 Because of the sensitive nature of police work, the Charlotte-Mecklenburg Police Department has very strict employment standards.

-- Any use of drugs like powder cocaine, crack cocaine, heroin, LSD, mushrooms, Methamphetamines, PCP, Ecstasy, GHB and a number of other hard drugs will prevent you from being employed by our department.
+- Repeated use of drugs like powder cocaine, crack cocaine, heroin, LSD, mushrooms, Methamphetamines, PCP, Ecstasy, GHB and a number of other hard drugs will prevent you from being employed by our department.
 Certain uses of drugs like steroids and amphetamines can disqualify applicants.

 - Any use of marijuana during the year prior to application will disqualify an applicant.
 Other marijuana use is evaluated on a case by case basis.
-NOTE: The application process BEGINS when you sit for the Entry Level Written and Physical Tests.
+NOTE: The application process BEGINS when you submit your city application.